Seal workers

 --regen-sector-key enable regen sector key (default: true)

-Once the worker is running, it should connect to the Lotus miner.
+Once the worker is running, it connects to the Lotus miner.
 You can verify this with:

 $ lotus-miner sealing workers